-Here are links to some of the most interesting posts from L.A. food writers over the last week:
+Follow these links to interesting posts from L.A. food writers over the past week.

 On December 13, Caroline on Crack founder Caroline Pardilla shares an off-the-menu find, Lobsta Truck’s Half-and-Half Lobster Roll.

 On December 15, e*starLA founder Esther Tseng calls Hemingway’s Lounge the place Where Elementary to Elegant Imbibers Mix, explains why and includes some great photos, including a particularly phenomenal shot of the bar’s interior.

 On December 14, e*starLA founder Esther Tseng shared impressions from her recent trip to Taipei, where she enjoyed 72 Hours of Beef Noodle Soup at 72 NRM.